Cameroon GCE Results 2020 Released With Grades?

 However, they may not have failed because they didn’t prepare.
 It could in fact be as a result of several circumstances; for example the sociopolitical crisis in the two English speaking regions where most of the candidates are based.

-Although the the GCE Board’s delay to publish the results has left most students and parents upset, we are hoping that the announcement of the release of the GCE Results 2019 will be amazing this year.
+Although the GCE Board’s delay to publish the results has left most students and parents upset, we are hoping that the announcement of the release of the Cameroon GCE Results 2020 will be amazing this year.

 According to them, it would be best if the board can upload the results on their webpage or send or better still keep the students updated on when exactly the results will be released.
 To them, students go through a lot of stress and trauma in the process of getting their results especially because fake results keep circulating on the social media.